Fire Safety Policies

 Absolutely nothing may be attached to wiring, smoke detectors, sprinkler system components, and/or carbon monoxide detectors.
 Students will be charged for repair and/or replacement of any detection device, and a fine will be issued to all room occupants with possible disciplinary action by the Dean's Office.

-Please refer to Fine Schedule for penalty.
+Please refer to the Fine Schedules for the relevant penalty.

 Nuisance Alarms